Backup and disaster recovery for Azure managed disks

 Scenario 1: Major database solutions

-Consider a production database server, like SQL Server or Oracle, that can support high availability.
+In this scenario, you have a production database server (such as SQL Server and Oracle) that supports high availability.
 Critical production applications and users depend on this database.
-The disaster recovery plan for this system might need to support the following requirements:
+The disaster recovery plan for this system should include the following requirements:

 - The data must be protected and recoverable.